 My first main dish, the kebab sandwich, was alright, though not my favorite.
-Maybe I was too liberal with the tzatziki, but the sandwich was overwhelmed with sour notes, probably the combo of the yogurt and pickles inside.
+Maybe I went too heavy with the tzatziki.
+But the sandwich ended up way too sour, probably the combo of the yogurt and pickles inside.
 The tzatziki itself also suffered from too much dill.
 At least the kebabs themselves were nicely seasoned and tender.
 The second dish, the doner sandwich, was much more successful.
-I usually don’t like lamb at all, but both the lamb and beef were incredibly tender and flavorful, and this time, the sour notes of the pickles and tzatziki (this time with just the right amount of dill) complemented the meat nicely.
+I usually don’t like lamb at all, but both the lamb and beef were incredibly tender and flavorful.
+This time, the sour notes of the pickles and tzatziki (this time with just the right amount of dill) complemented the meat nicely.
 The pita was also perfectly toasted, giving the sandwich a nice crunch.
 Homemade chips were less successful on both visits, being too greasy and overcooked.
 But the doner made up for it and then some.

 As for the other dishes on the table, the chicken kebab bowl’s overly dry rice marred an otherwise good kebab.
-The gyro pide is different from your typical gyro, in that the meat is wrapped in a baked, calzone-like bread instead of the usual pita.
+The gyro pide differs from your typical gyro.
+In this version, the meat is wrapped in a baked, calzone-like bread instead of the usual pita.
 The overall result was good, with tender, flavorful gyro meat and some sort of cheese forming a nice contrast with the crunchy bread.
 However, this is a heavy dish, one that is probably better for two than one.
 Also on the second visit, I tried a little bit of the pomegranate shrimp tapas (not pictured).
 It was delicious, the light pomegranate sauce giving a nice note of tartness to the shrimp.
 The flaor of the sauce reminded me a little of the gravy in a “pomegranate chicken” dish I used to order all the time at a little restaurant in Hyderabad, India.

 For dessert, we all went with baklava for the table, and Turkish coffee for everyone.

 As far as the restaurant space goes, the space is fairly compact, but when the weather is pleasant (which is to say, not very often in Dallas), the outer walls which double as windows slide out to make it a fresh air dining experience.
-It does tend to get crowded at lunch, though it isn’t overbearingly loud inside.
+Lunch draws large crowds, though noise levels remain bearable.

-There is also a small-ish bar area, which is well-stocked with a variety of liquors and local craft beer.
+There is also a small-ish bar area, well-stocked with a variety of liquors and local craft beer.

-And finally, a couple of eclectic pieces of artwork througout the building, like this painting on the back wall.
+And finally, a couple of eclectic pieces of artwork throughout the building, like this painting on the back wall.

 I really liked the service on both visits.
 Being a family-owned restaurant, service is personal, attentive, and generally pretty quick.
 There was a delay in getting our coffees on the first visit, but the waiter later explained it was because of a problem with the machine.
-Even the restaurant’s owner, Beau Nazary, can be found walking around and mingling with guests, and on my first visit here during happy hour, offered to make my chipotle hummus extra spicy be whipping up a small bowl of roasted green chiles (guess he noticed my affinity for spicy food).
+Even the restaurant’s owner, Beau Nazary, often walks around and mingles with guests.
+On my first visit here during happy hour, he offered to make my chipotle hummus extra spicy be whipping up a small bowl of roasted green chiles (guess he noticed my affinity for spicy food).
 And, he was nice enough to pose for a photo with my co-workers and lunchmates, Ben and Jibsy, just for this blog post.

 Rating: I will average this one out to 3 1/2 stars, downgraded mainly to uneven food quality on my first visit.
 The second visit would have been a solid 4.
 A long-overdue addition to the downtown dining scene, especially since it’s right next door to my office.